kyleiwaniec/ucb205/exercise_2/README.md

 __NOTE:__ Run everything as `root` user

-Once you have mounted /data on your volume, and set your github keys:
+Once you have mounted your volume, and set your github keys:
 ```
-cd /data
 git clone git@github.com:kyleiwaniec/ucb205.git
-cd ucb205/
+cd ucb205/exercise_2
 git checkout exercise_2
 ```

 __1. Install dependencies__
 You will be prompted to confirm whether or not postgres is set up on /data/pgsql (if you attached a brand new volume, the answer is no)   You will also be prompted to enter your twitter credentials.

-`. /data/ucb205/exercise_2/install-dependencies.sh`
+This script will also set the HOME dir for the project based on your current working directory.
+So please run it from ucb205/exercise_2 as instructed above.

+`
+. install-dependencies.sh`

 __2. Start the stream__
 ```
-cd /data/ucb205/exercise_2/EX2Tweetwordcount/
+cd $EX2_HOME/EX2Tweetwordcount/
 sparse quickstart EX2Tweetwordcount
 sparse run
 ```